HERA-Team/hera-validation/.github/pull_request_template.md

 * [] All HERA software has full git commit hash referenced
 * [] All data used is explicitly referenced

+### Steps Forward

+A suggested list of condensed automatic tests arising from this PR, and relevant repos to include them in:
+*

+A suggested list of follow-up validation tests which may not already appear on the validation path:
+*

 <!-- Please suggest at least two reviewers who are not on the list of contributors.-->